 Maximum number of concurrently peaking databases

 To reduce costs for three S3 databases in a 200 eDTU pool, at most two of these databases can simultaneously peak in their utilization.
 Otherwise, if more than two of these four S3 databases simultaneously peak, the pool would have to be sized to more than 200 eDTUs.
-If the pool is resized to more than 200 eDTUs, more S3 databases would need to be added to the pool to keep costs lower than performance levels for single databases.
+If the pool is resized to more than 200 eDTUs, more S3 databases would need to be added to the pool to keep costs lower than compute sizes for single databases.

-DTU utilization per database
+Resource utilization per database

 A large difference between the peak and average utilization of a database indicates prolonged periods of low utilization and short periods of high utilization.
 This utilization pattern is ideal for sharing resources across databases.
 A database should be considered for a pool when its peak utilization is about 1.5 times greater than its average utilization.

-An S3 database that peaks to 100 DTUs and on average uses 67 DTUs or less is a good candidate for sharing eDTUs in a pool.
+DTU-based purchasing model example: An S3 database that peaks to 100 DTUs and on average uses 67 DTUs or less is a good candidate for sharing eDTUs in a pool.
 Alternatively, an S1 database that peaks to 20 DTUs and on average uses 13 DTUs or less is a good candidate for a pool.

-How do I choose the correct pool size?
+How do I choose the correct pool size

 - Maximum storage bytes utilized by all databases in the pool.